Case study of a successful care home assault claim that we have recently concluded on a No Win, No Fee basis.

 Accordingly, we agreed to take on the case and bring a care home assault claim on a No Win, No fee basis.
 The claim was initially directed towards the care home itself on the basis they owed a duty to ensure she was kept reasonably safe and they had failed in their duty by allowing the assault to take place.
 Responsibility was denied on the basis they were not aware of the male resident’s previous history.
 The claim was therefore redirected to the local authority as they were aware of the risk posed by this man, but had failed to properly disclose the risk to the care home which led to the assault.

-Rachel obtained medical evidence on the impact of the assault on our client.
+We obtained medical evidence on the impact of the assault on our client.
 This was very difficult to fully assess due to her vascular dementia.
 The family referred to some comments made by their mother after the assault which gave cause for concern and suggested there were ongoing issues related to the trauma of the assault.
 The medical expert agreed it was difficult to make a full assessment, but concluded on balance that she had suffered an ongoing post traumatic stress condition.

-Following negotiations, Rachel agreed a settlement of the care home assault claim for £17,500.
+Following negotiations, we agreed a settlement of the care home assault claim for £17,500.
 The settlement was supported by the barrister and was subsequently approved by the Court.
 The claimant also recovered her legal costs.

 Contributions to the settlement were made by both the care home and the local authority.

-Following conclusion of the case Rachel commented:
+Following conclusion of the case the lead lawyer commented:

 “Our client was elderly and vulnerable.
 She deserved to receive a high standard of care and to be treated with dignity.
 It is extremely sad that she should be let down in such a way at this stage in her life.”